pmem/pmemkv/README.md

 `pmemkv` is a local/embedded key-value datastore optimized for persistent memory.

-Rather than being tied to a single language or backing implementation, `pmemkv` provides users with multiple options for high-level language bindings and storage engines.
+Rather than being tied to a single language or backing implementation, `pmemkv` provides users with different options for storage engines and language bindings.

 <ul>
 <li><a href="https://github.com/pmem/pmemkv/blob/master/INSTALLING.md">Installation</a>